Is coleus toxic to cats?

 - Toxic principle: Volatile essential oils (coleon O and diterpene coleonol) and irritant sap

-The coleus is a short-lived annual in cooler climates, but it is perennial in tropical climates.
+In cooler climates, coleus is a short-lived annual but is perennial in tropical areas.

 Ingestion is associated with gastrointestinal disturbances causing drooling, nausea, vomiting (sometimes with blood), diarrhea, depression, loss of appetite and contact with the sap can cause contact dermatitis.